Open-Do-It-Yourself-Foundation/web-conferencing-system-docs/README.md

 # Installation :

-Remember BigBlueButton only supports Ubuntu 16.04 64 bit server and Ubuntu 18.04 Server.
+BigBlueButton only supports Ubuntu 16.04 64 bit server and Ubuntu 18.04 Server.
 We will install BigBlueButton in Ubuntu 18.04.
 After Installation , We have to make ready our Server for BigBlueButton.

 Remember :

 When Installing BigBlueButton there are two choices: One Scripted (bbb-install.sh) and another step by step process installation.
-It is also mendetory to install BBB, you have to be login  as a "ROOT" user.
+It is also mendetory to install BBB, Installation should be done as the "ROOT" User.

 Here, I will just mention the steps ,but if you want to know more please check the official documents